Division of Primary Care

 West Haven, CT 06516

-Dr. Mary D. Moller, DNP, APRN, PMHCNS-BC, CPRP, FAAN is an Associate Professor at the Yale University School of Nursing where she is the Specialty Director for Psychiatric-Mental Health Nursing.
+Dr. Mary D. Moller, DNP, APRN, PMHCNS-BC, CPRP, FAAN is an Associate Professor at Yale School of Nursing.
 She is an Advanced Practice Registered Nurse dually certified as a clinical specialist in adult psychiatric-mental health nursing and a psychiatric rehabilitation practitioner.
-Dr. Moller received her Bachelor’s Degree in Nursing from Mount Marty College, Yankton, SD in 1971; her Master’s Degree in Psychiatric-Mental Health Nursing from the University of Nebraska Medical Center College of Nursing in 1982; and, the Doctor of Nursing Practice Degree from Case Western Reserve University in 2006.
+Dr. Moller received her bachelor’s degree in nursing from Mount Marty College, Yankton, SD in 1971; her master’s degree in Psychiatric-Mental Health nursing from the University of Nebraska Medical Center College of Nursing in 1982; and, the Doctor of Nursing Practice degree from Case Western Reserve University in 2006.
 She received the Case Western Dean’s Legacy Award for her research entitled The Lived Experience of the Patient with Schizophrenia in the Postpsychotic Adjustment Phase of Recovery from Psychosis.

 From 1992-2008 she was the Clinical Director of The Suncrest Wellness Center, an outpatient psychiatric clinic in Spokane, WA that was featured with Patty Duke on "Good Morning America."
 In addition to her administrative duties, she carried an ongoing caseload of over 250 patients where she was responsible for primary mental health care including assessment; diagnosis; prescribing and monitoring psychotropic medications; 1:1, family, and group psychotherapy; and, ongoing program outcomes research.
 She is also President of NurSeminars, Inc, an international consulting and lecture firm related to psychiatric nursing.
 From 2008-2009 she was Adjunct Associate Professor at Kansas University School of Nursing in Kansas City, Kansas, where she developed their first web-based psychopharmacology course for psychiatric nurse practitioner students.
 Dr. Moller has served as consultant to both the Israeli and Singapore Ministry of Health Division of Psychiatric Nursing.